10 Things About Dutch Life That Make Expats Want to Move There

 If you are considering moving to the Netherlands or have just arrived, these stories are not the exception.
 They are the texture of ordinary Dutch life.
 The biscuit with blue sprinkles will arrive on a random Tuesday.
 The 8pm silence will stop you in your tracks on a May evening.
 Gezelligheid will sneak up on you over a beer you did not intend to stay for.

 The Netherlands rewards patience.
 Give it six months before you decide what you think of it.
+The biggest benefits are not always obvious in week one.
+They show up when your daily life starts to feel lighter, more organised, more social, and more your own.

 Planning your move to the Netherlands?
 Start with our complete expat checklist for 2025 and step-by-step BSN guide.